(keep reading to learn what happened)

 Though the owner was unhappy, Emily, one of the bartenders, was happy with the Bar Rescue crew.
 She posted this on Facebook during the episode’s premier:

-Despite the owner’s unhappiness, for now it appears that both The Dugout and The Press Box are open.
+Despite the owner’s unhappiness, for now it appears that The Dugout is still open.

 However, they did experience some more issues in 2020 during the Covid-19 pandemic restrictions.